mngugi/Md_Quick_Reference/README.md

 - I am watching Beauty and the Beast.

 I think the movie is very entertaining and telling.
-My next movie is I am a robot.
+My next movie is 'I Am a Robot.'
  * Notice line breaks use two or more spaces (commonly referred to as “trailing whitespace”) for line breaks in nearly every Markdown application.
 ---